Understanding Attribution Settings in SmartPush

 Attribution Settings: Key Components

-Once enabled, SmartPush will attribute orders based on these customizable settings:
+SmartPush attributes orders based on the following customizable settings:

 1. Attribution Trigger Events